-Studying for a degree in History and Politics will introduce you to two distinctive and yet related and mutually supportive academic disciplines.
+Studying a History and Politics degree will introduce you to two distinctive and yet related and mutually supportive academic disciplines.
 Politics is commonly understood as the study of power, authority, competition and conflict resolution in its national, international, regional and local dimensions.

 The course addresses the core areas of the discipline that provide the overarching academic framework for understanding and critically evaluating contemporary political themes, issues and developments that affect us all in our daily life: government and political institutions and processes nationally and internationally; political theory, ideas and ideologies and the increasingly important sphere of international and global politics.

 I found the degree at UCLan extremely stimulating, the resources that were offered by the lecturers were always relevant to the topic/module and there was always the opportunity for further study which was supported and encouraged by the teaching staff.
 They are all well versed in their chosen subject and I have always found them to be accessible.
 Enquiries are always answered quickly, with further one-to-one feedback offered if required.

 History offers something of the essential background and context of developments, trends and processes that have shaped and determined contemporary political forms, issues and debates, and offers an additional methodological lens through which to analyse and assess their likely trajectory and outcome.

 Both subjects provide training in the core skills of their academic discipline and offer a wide range of themes, regions, historical periods and contemporary issues and debates.
 You will undertake the core skills and survey modules in the subjects and then are able to build your programme of study from a suite of attractive, relevant and attendant modules.